 We aim for all our students to receive a range of experiences to broaden their knowledge and to build their skills, confidence and understanding.

 Additional needs - supplementary Curriculum

-As appropriate we meet the diverse additional needs of our students using our specialist facilities and trained staff within hydro, rebound, sensory rooms and mobile sensory equipment.
+As appropriate, we meet the diverse additional needs of our students using our specialist facilities and trained staff in hydro, rebound, the sensory rooms and mobile sensory equipment.
 NHS nurses, physiotherapists, occupational therapists and orthotists work in school each week and a Level 4 SNTA is designated to deliver physical therapy programmes.
 Staff are extensively trained for the administration of medicines, pump feeding, moving and handling, personal care and other essential procedures.

-Throughout their final years in school we provide an extensive programme of support for student’s onwards transition from school.
-School leaver’s final EHCP Reviews are prioritised within the autumn term to allow action plans for transition to be put in place suitably early.
-In the autumn term each year we organise a Transitions Evening in school and we attend annually at a regional Careers Fair.
-Each year we arrange visits to our local colleges namely Keighley College, Craven College, Bradford College and Shipley College and to other providers to support pupil transition.
+During their final years in school, we provide students with an extensive programme of support to support transition from school.
+School leaver’s final EHCP Reviews are prioritised within the autumn term before they leave to allow action plans for transition to be put in place suitably early.
+In the autumn term each year, we organise a Transitions Evening in school.
+We also attend annually at a regional Careers Fair.
+Each year we arrange visits to our local colleges; Keighley College, Craven College, Bradford College and Shipley College and also to other providers to support pupil transition.